Laetitia-Deken/Video_Games_Analysis/README.md

 📌 By Console :

 - PC (12617) and PS2 (3565) are the consoles with the most games released.
 But is the PC really a console?
 The question can be asked... ;-)
-- The best-selling consoles is PS2.
+- The best-selling console is PS2.
 Note: Playstation consoles are well placed in this ranking.
 - Game Boy Color is the console with the best critic score (9,10).

 📌 By Developer :